nebulastream/nebulastream/docs/design/20241011_source_server.md

 # The Problem
-NebulaStream promises to be able to cope with millions of heterogenous sources as one of its main selling points.
+NebulaStream promises to be able to cope with millions of heterogenous sources one millions of devices as one of its main selling points.
+This requires a single node to handle thousands of sources concurrently.

 Currently, each source that is started runs in an individual thread.
 That is, starting 1000 sources means starting 1000 threads just for the sources.
-Since the threads are running permanently, this leads to a massive oversubscription of the CPU and causes large overhead due to context switching.
+Since the threads are running permanently, ingesting data into the system, this leads to a massive oversubscription of the CPU and causes frequent context switching.
 Given that each thread allocates state (a private stack of several MBs), this is expensive.
-Therefore, this approach does not scale with an increasing number of sources (**P1**).
+Therefore, the current approach does not scale with an increasing number of sources (**P1**).

-**P2**: Currently, sources read external data into the system while additionally parsing that data to conform to the schema of the logical source.
+Currently, sources read external data into the system while additionally parsing that data to the schema of the logical source.
-This leads to harder-to-understand code and implementation and violates basic OOP principles like separation of concerns.
+This leads mixes up data ingestion and I/O logic with data parsing and therefore violates basic principles like separation of concerns (**P2**).

+Each source reads data from external sources and writes them into buffers provided by the NES `BufferManager`.
+In its current state, all buffers could be taken by fast sources.
+This leads to a deadlock, since query processing can not proceed without buffers (**P3**).

 # Goals
-Redesign data ingestion for NES, such that the following goals are reached.

-- A single node worker should be able to handle thousands of concurrent sources without becoming a bottleneck (**G1**, scalability).
+A single node worker should be able to handle thousands of concurrent sources without data ingestion becoming a bottleneck.
+By that, we do not mean that slow disk or network I/O can not be the bottleneck in query execution (this may be out of the systems control).
+Instead, the key aspect is that adding more sources should not slow down existing sources or CPU-bound operations for internal reasons such as CPU oversubscription or threads spin waiting on data to become ready.
+Of course, devices like the disk or network card are limited in the bandwidth they can provide with regard to concurrent access, but at least we can hide these latencies and allow the system to use these resources more efficiently by accessing them asynchronously, without blocking the CPU.
+(**G1, scalable**, addresses P1).

-- The registration, starting, stopping and unregistration of sources at runtime should be possible (**G2**, dynamicity).
+The implementation of new sources should be as easy as possible by providing a small, concise interface that should closely match the current interface.
+They will still be able to setup, execute a running routine, and cleanup after themselves.
+Sources will be free of parsing logic, enabling clear separation of concerns regarding I/O and compute.
+Their only task should be to ingest raw bytes into buffers as fast as possible.
+After the redesign, a source should be easy to digest and contain only the state necessary to manage the connection to an external system/device.
+**(G2, simple and decomposed**, addresses P2).

+The `BufferManager` should have entirely separate pools for I/O and compute, removing the potential deadlocks (**G3**, addresses P3).
+It should be provided with all the information it needs to facilitate fairness and maximum efficiency by making it aware of sources and their requirements.
+In particular, the `BufferManager` needs to take care of flow control and speed differences between different sources to ensure that a) buffering is possible under high load of a particular source while b) guaranteeing each source to receive a single buffer at a time to make progress for each query.
+In addition, the `BufferManager` should be extended to expose an asynchronous interface for sources to use.
+Our goal is to get rid of blocking operations within I/O threads wherever possible.
+We propose simple policies and provide a PoC implementation to showcase this.

+The following three goals are additional goals that do not address specific problems in the current implementation, but are still important with respect to usability and maintainability.
-- The implementation should conform to the ongoing efforts refactoring the [description and construction of sources](https://github.com/nebulastream/nebulastream-public/blob/main/docs/design/20240702_sources_and_sinks.md), and their [interaction with the query manager]().
+The implementation should conform to the past effort of refactoring the [description and construction of sources](https://github.com/nebulastream/nebulastream-public/blob/main/docs/design/20240702_sources_and_sinks.md).
+We want this redesign to not impact the construction of sources at all, we aim to only redesign the execution model.
+The impact on the rest of the codebase should be minimal (**G4, non-invasive**).
+We do not want the `QueryEngine` that starts and stops sources to know or depend on the internals of the execution model of the sources.

-- **G3**: errors should be handled transparently as described in this [DD](https://github.com/nebulastream/nebulastream-public/blob/main/docs/design/20240711_error_handling.md)
+Errors should be handled transparently as described in the [DD on error handling](https://github.com/nebulastream/nebulastream-public/blob/main/docs/design/20240711_error_handling.md).
-- **G4 (Maintainability)**: the implementation of new sources is as easy as possible by providing a small, concise interface.
+Every possible error regarding I/O operations should be handled appropriately by trying to recover from it if possible, or emitting the error to a higher-level component (**G5, fault transparent**).

-- **G5 (Compatibility)**: sources can still be implemented with the current threading model as a fallback/baseline.
+It should still be possible to implement new sources with the current threading model as a fallback/baseline **(G5, backwards compatible)**.

-G1 and G2 address P1
-- describe goals/requirements that the proposed solution must fulfill
-- enumerate goals as G1, G2, ...
-- describe how the goals G1, G2, ... address the problems P1, P2, ...

 # Non-Goals
 - **NG1**: a complete vision or implementation on how the sources interact with the `BufferManager`, and what policies the `BufferManager` should implement to facilitate fairness and performance.
+We only provide a PoC here.
 - **NG2**: a complete vision or implementation on how to handle parsing tuples out of the bytes that the source emits.
 - **NG3**: a complete vision or implementation on how to handle source sharing.
 - **NG4**: a complete vision or implementation on how to handle data ingestion via internal sources (e.g., when intermediate data is shuffled around between nodes).